Part 3: Templating Logic

 Special Case — dys-export & dys-raw

-On export, Dyspatch will translate your template into the language used by your ESP.
+On export, Dyspatch will translate your email into the language used by your ESP.
 If you’re exporting to multiple ESPs, which may have different logic capabilities, you can define DML that should only be rendered when exporting to certain languages using <dys-export>.

 • • The full list of dys-export target languages is available in the DML Documentation.